 Q: What are adverse events or other unanticipated problems, and how are they categorized?

-A: An adverse event may be related to the study intervention if it may reasonably be regarded as possibly, probably, or clearly caused by the intervention.
-Alternatively the relationship of adverse events to study interventions may be characterized as either "unrelated" or as "unlikely related."
+A: An adverse event may be related to the study intervention if it can be regarded as possibly, probably, or clearly caused by the intervention.
+Alternatively, the relationship of adverse events to study interventions may be characterized as either "unrelated" or as "unlikely related."